 Crocs were originally invented as boat shoes back in the early 2000s.
 They were made fun of for years—even featured in the 2006 film Idiocracy because the filmmakers thought they were so bad the company would never take off—but in time they caught on, of course.
 Whether worn ironically, as a fashion statement, or simply for comfort, Crocs are now everywhere.

 Which begs the question, besides going full Croc Cowboy, how can one get in on the foam footwear action without feeling like a follower?
-Read on below for our top picks of the best shoes like Crocs—aka the best Crocs alternatives—for the answer.

 - Best All-Rounder: Chacos Chillos Clog

-- Best GORPcore Upgrade: Merrell Hydro Moc
+- Best Upgrade: Merrell Hydro Moc

-- Best Biodegradable Croc Alternative: Muck Boots Muckster Lite EVA Clog
+- Best Biodegradable Croc Alternative: Muck Boots Muckster Lite

 - Best Fashiony Upgrade: Suicoke MOK

-- Most Wearable: Vans Slip-On Mule TRK
+- Best Lifestyle: Vans Slip-On Mule TRK

 - Best Leather Croc Alternative: Bedrock Mountain Clog